Your 2025 Halloween Horoscope By Zodiac Sign Is Here

 Taurus

 There is enchantment and positivity in the air, urging you to use your power to help others.
 Your witchy ways can motivate those you care about to do better and change their lives significantly.
-Being the shoulder your pals cry and lean on, after several Spooky Spiders or Caramel Ales, allows you to offer insight on matters and advise them to evolve.
+Being the shoulder your pals cry and lean on allows you to offer insight on matters and advise them to evolve.
 Face the facts, you are their role model!

 Gemini